Reconnecting kitchen culture and agriculture Sustainability Institute, Lynedoch, South Africa

 Art to transform ecologies Sittard, the Netherlands

-Seeking to source locally grown, organic harvests for our installation 'Everything is Here', we were introduced to the city's food and community gardens.
+Seeking to source locally grown, organic harvests for 'Everything is Here', we were introduced to the city's food and community gardens.
 As part of the opening ritual, gardeners brought to the Museum a wheelbarrow of living soil filled with a bounty of fruits, flowers, vegetables, honey and eggs.